Federal Investigation Agency

 The Federal Investigation Agency (reporting name: FIA) is a border control, criminal investigation, counter-intelligence and security agency under the control of the interior secretary of Pakistan, tasked with investigative jurisdiction on undertaking operations against terrorism, espionage, federal crimes, smuggling as well as infringement and other specific crimes.

 Codified under the Constitution of Pakistan in 1974, the institution functions under the Ministry of Interior (MoI).
 The FIA also undertakes international operations with the close co-operation and co-ordination of Interpol.
 Headquartered in Islamabad, the agency has various branches and field offices located in all major cities throughout Pakistan.

 Objectives

 The FIA's main goal and priority is to protect the nation's interests and defend Pakistan's interests locally, to uphold and enforce criminal law, and law enforcement in the country.

-Departments and priorities
+Structure

 As of 2022, FIA has 11 active departments to lead criminal charges and investigation, with priorities: